• Healthcare Providers

 Financial Aid Guides for Women from OEDB.org

 The American Association for University Women recently reported that 53% of women have high student loan debt just one year after graduation, compared to 39% of men.
 Many women also face the added difficulties of trying to go to college for the first time later in life, returning to school after long gaps of time, and attaining a degree while being a single parent.
-To help make college more accessible for them, college planning experts at OEDB.org developed two holistic financial aid guides specifically for women.
-This site breaks down available grants, scholarships, and fellowships, along with useful tips and tricks.

 The Best Scholarship Search Platforms of 2017